 Enjoy the Vegas Light Show

-The Vegas Strip is its own free light show in this city of lights.
-But for a treat, visit the Viva Vision light show, part of the Fremont Street experience.
 This is the largest video screen in the world, boasting 16.4 million brilliant pixels.
 It’s 1,375 feet long, 90 feet wide and suspended 90 feet above Fremont Street’s pedestrian mall.
-If your teen is a gamer, the mind-blowing visuals will surely impress.
+It’s a great place to experience at night.
+And if your teen is a gamer, the mind-blowing visuals will surely impress.
 Shows run from 6 PM to 2 AM every night.
+Fremont Street is a short drive from the main Las Vegas strip.

 Go on an ATV Adventure in Eldorado

 Go back in time to the Old West of 1861 and explore Nevada’s rich mining history.
 Take a short road trip to the Eldorado Canyon historic mining site just 45 minutes outside of Las Vegas.
-The ATV adventure and the gold mine tour (see below) combine for a great day trip from Las Vegas with teens.
+The ATV adventure and the gold mine tour (see below) combine for a great day trip from Las Vegas with teens and older kids.

 Hop on a four-wheel ATV and ride through a desert canyon dotted with cholla cacti on a fun Awesome Adventures Tours.
 The four-wheeled ATV tour covers trails meant for mule-driven ore wagons.
 The guided tour takes up to 90 minutes, and a helmet, helmet sock, goggles, gloves and water are provided.
 Keep a sharp eye out for big horn sheep or mountain lions in the brown hills above the trails.